RedHatWorkshops/quay-workshop/content/labs/0003-install-postgres.md

 module: Installation
 ---

-List all namespaces in your Kubernetes lab environmnet
+List all namespaces in your Kubernetes lab environment.

 ```
 kubectl get namespaces
 ```

-Create a new namespace for Quay Enterprise
+Create a new namespace for Quay Enterprise.

 ```
 kubectl create namespace quay-enterprise